yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 ## Multiple alignment of reference sequences

-First of all we need to generate a *Multiple sequence alignment (MSA)* that we can use as input for VarVAMP, the tool that designs the primers.
-Aditionally the MSA provides knowledge about similarities and evolutionary relationship between the genome sequences.
-To generate an MSA we align the previously unaligned genome datasets with **MAFFT**.
-MAFFT is a multiple sequence alignment program which enables the analysis of a file with several sequences with different alignment algorithms.
+First of all, we need to generate a *Multiple sequence alignment (MSA)* that we can use as input for VarVAMP, the tool that designs the primers.
+Additionally the MSA provides knowledge about similarities and evolutionary relationships between the genome sequences.
+To generate an MSA, we align the previously unaligned genome datasets with **MAFFT**.
+MAFFT is a multiple sequence alignment program that enables the analysis of a file with several sequences with different alignment algorithms.

-When multiple files are added, MAFFT will run for each of these, so it is necessary to have every sequence, which you want to have aligned, in one file.
-Therefore there is a concatenate option in MAFFT on Galaxy implemented.
+When multiple files are added, MAFFT will run for each of these, so it is necessary to have every sequence that you want to have aligned in one file.
+Therefore, there is a concatenate option in MAFFT implemented on Galaxy.
 For further information look in details below:

 > <details-title> MAFFT - 2 Concatenate options </details-title>
 >
 >   Concatenating a FASTA file involves combining multiple FASTA-formatted sequences into a single file.
 This can be useful when you have sequences from different sources or experiments that you want to analyze together.
-MAFFT offers 2 different options.
+MAFFT offers 2 different options:
 >
 > **Option 1:**
 >
->   - Upload several fasta files in different dataset upload sections and cross concatenate following the rule, first file of 1. section with first file of 2. section ect.
-You can add as many dataset sections as you want.
+>   - Upload several fasta files in different dataset upload sections and cross concatenate them according to the following rule, the first file from the first section is combined with the first file from the second section, etc. You can add as many dataset sections as you want.
->   - If you want to make multiple alignments of many files seperately, upload them in the first dataset section and don't add a 2. datasets section.
+>   - If you want to make multiple alignments of many files separately, upload them in the first dataset section and don't add a second dataset section.
 >
 > **Option 2:**
 >
->   - Concatenate simply every fasta in a row, if in the same dataset section or in different section. means 1. dataset section has two files and 2. section three files resulting in one endfile with the sequence order of the files: 1, 2, 3, 4, 5.
+>   - Concatenate all FASTA files sequentially, regardless of whether they are in the same dataset section or in different sections.
+For example, if the first dataset section contains two files and the second section contains three files, the result will be a single output file with the sequences arranged in the order: 1, 2, 3, 4, 5.
 >
 {: .details}

 > <details-title> MSA: Multiple sequence alignment with MAFFT - Methods </details-title>
 >
->   MAFFT is a program with different methods to align sequences.
+>   MAFFT is a program that offers different methods to align sequences.
 These methods differ in terms of their speed and accuracy.
 >
->   The progressive methods, including the default setting FFT-NS-2, can align high numbers of sequences in relatively short time.
-These methodes are the fastest but also they have the lowest accuracy.
-Nevertheless, they are a good first approach.
+>   1. The progressive methods, including the default setting FFT-NS-2, can align high numbers of sequences in relatively short time.
+These methods are the fastest but also they have the lowest accuracy.
+Nevertheless, they serve as a good first approach.
 >
->   Then there are iterative refinement methods which use the WSP score to improve the accuracy of the multiple sequence alignment.
-These methods need more time than the progressive methods because they repeat the iterative refinement until a maximum number of improvement cycles is reached or until there is no more relevant improvement according to the WSP score.
+>   2. Then there are iterative refinement methods, which use the WSP score to improve the accuracy of the multiple sequence alignment.
+These methods require more time than the progressive methods because they repeat the iterative refinement process until a maximum number of improvement cycles is reached or until there is no more relevant improvement according to the WSP score.
 >
->   The last category contains iterative refinement methods using both the WSP and consistency scores.
+>   3. The last category includes iterative refinement methods, that use both the WSP and consistency scores.
 These methods provide the most accuracy but also take the most time.
-They are useful if the sequences have few similarities.
+They are particularly useful if the sequences have low similarity.
 >
->   For more information about the individual methods visit the official [MAFFT-website](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html).
+>   For more information about the individual methods, visit the official [MAFFT-website](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html).
 >
 {: .details}